Photo by Paul Varnum on Unsplash

 How tame were our deer?
 At Halloween, my friend Phil placed a prized pumpkin in a toy wagon and pulled it to a neighbor’s house.
 He knocked on the neighbor’s door to show off the pumpkin.
 When Phil looked back, a deer was eating the pumpkin, with a lit candle burning brightly inside.

-The next year I swore I saw a beaver noodling along the shoreline.
+A few years after the deer hunt, I swore I saw a beaver noodling along the shoreline.
 No one believed me since there were no beaver on Peaks Island at the time.
 The following spring, a beaver dam and lodge appeared on the ocean-side of the island.
 In the space of a few years, the beavers multiplied like, well, rabbits.
 Pileated woodpeckers, North America’s largest woodpecker, somehow located our island a few years later and feasted on the decaying trees sticking up from the beaver-flooded marshes.

 Then Mink appeared out of nowhere.
 One of them, I think, nearly killed our cat.
-Some believe that the mink (and raccoons) hitched a ride on the garbage trucks which used to move back and forth between the mainland and our town dump on Peaks.
+Some believe that the mink (and yes, raccoons) hitched a ride on the garbage trucks which used to move back and forth between the mainland and our town dump on Peaks.
 The garbage truck theory explains a lot, but I don’t think a moose or deer can hide inside one.

 ~Thanks for reading!